There’s a reason I offer trauma release body work and facilitation, along with life coaching and the two marry together in beautiful unexpected ways.

 Science is now starting to understand is that because of childhood trauma the brain is wired differently.

-You can also significantly rewire a traumatized brain if you are willing to do the work and employ the right techniques to do this.
-Implicit in this is the assumption that your symptoms may also diminish accordingly.
+The good news here is that you can also significantly rewire a traumatized brain if you are willing to do the work and employ the right techniques to do this.
+Typically, as you do this, your symptoms will resolve along the way.

-Anxiety and depression are symptoms that you’ve been through tough experiences that you are still carrying, that have become wired into your body.
+Anxiety and depression are symptoms that you’ve been through tough experiences that you are still carrying, that have become wired into your body, brain and energy field.

 Far from making you ‘mentally ill’ these symptoms are actually a sign that you are healthy and your system is working as it should be.